Images Depict Mature Plants

 |Foliage:||New growth emerges a deep wine red changing to deep purple-green, then changes again to a equally vibrant orange-red in the fall|

 |Soil Condition:||Any well drained soil|

-We suggest when planting your newly purchased Pink Velour Crape Myrtle plants that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant to deep.
+We suggest when planting your newly purchased Crape Myrtle Pink Velours that you dig a hole twice as wide as the root system but not deeper.
+Depending on the quality of your existing soil, you may need to add compost or topsoil to the backfill soil.
+We do not recommend using straight topsoil or compost as a backfill soil for Crape Myrtle Velour trees because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
+Adding compost or topsoil will help the young feeder roots of Crape Myrtle trees spread through the loose, nutrient-rich soil much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
+The most common cause of plant death after transplanting is planting the new plant too deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.

-How do I prune Pink Velour Crape Myrtles?
+How do I mulch Crape Myrtle Pink Velour Trees?

 History and introduction of Crape Myrtles: